Muhammad-Ibraheem-Siddiqui/PerSense/README.md

 ## 🔥 News
 * We release the code for **PerSense** 🚀
-* We release a new dataset for Personalized Instance Segmentation in dense images, **PerSense-D**🚀
+* We release a new dataset for Personalized one-shot Segmentation in Dense Images, **PerSense-D**🚀
 ## 🌟 Highlight
 We introduce **PerSense** 🚀 for **Personalized Instance Segmentation** in **Dense Images**.